JosephKeenan82/atm-machine/README.md

 Did not add Atm class to mysql database as there is only one of these and it can be held in memory.

+I chose not to javadoc entities or Swagger classes but other classes have javadocs.

 -------------------------
 Known Issues
 -------------------------

-- Sometimes when running **docker-compose up** the database container has not fully come up and causes exceptions in the command line but once a retry has occurred it will stabilised.
+- Sometimes when running **docker-compose up** the database container has not fully come up and causes exceptions in the command line but once a retry has occurred it will have stabilized.

 - There may be some "problems" highlighted in the pom for docker-compose-maven-plugin & maven-antrun-plugin but these can be safely ignored - they do not interfere with the application.

 - mysql docker container created with **--initialize-insecure option**.
-This is not secure and not recommended for production but for a demo it is usfficient.
+This is not secure and not recommended for production but for a demo it is sufficient.

 -------------------------